ICL-COAST/thalassa/doc/README.md

 * `-3`: maximum number of steps reached.
 Try specifying a larger time step in the input file.
 * `-10`: unknown exception, try debugging to check what's the problem.

+## Acknowledging the use of the software
+If you use THALASSA in your work, please acknowledge this repository and [Amato et al., 2018](#Amato2018).

 ## References
+1.  <a name="Amato2018"></a>Amato, D., Bombardelli, C., Baù, G., Morand, V., and Rosengren, A. J. "Non-averaged regularized formulations as an alternative to semi-analytical orbit propagation methods".
+Submitted to Celestial Mechanics and Dynamical Astronomy, 2018.
-1.  <a name="Montenbruck2000"></a>Montenbruck, O., and Gill, E. "Satellite Orbits.
+2.  <a name="Montenbruck2000"></a>Montenbruck, O., and Gill, E. "Satellite Orbits.
 Models, Methods, and Applications".
 Springer-Verlag Berlin Heidelberg, 2000.
-2.  <a name="Vallado2013"></a>Vallado, D. A., and McClain, W. D. "Fundamentals of Astrodynamics and Applications".
+3.  <a name="Vallado2013"></a>Vallado, D. A., and McClain, W. D. "Fundamentals of Astrodynamics and Applications".
 Microcosm Press, 2013.
-3. <a name="US1976"></a> NASA, NOAA, and US Air Force, "U.S. Standard Atmosphere, 1976".
+4. <a name="US1976"></a> NASA, NOAA, and US Air Force, "U.S. Standard Atmosphere, 1976".
 Technical Report NASA-TM-X-74335, October 1976.
-4. <a name="Jacchia1977"></a> Jacchia, L. G. "Thermospheric Temperature, Density, and Composition: New Models".
+5. <a name="Jacchia1977"></a> Jacchia, L. G. "Thermospheric Temperature, Density, and Composition: New Models".
 SAO Special Report, **375**, 1977.
-5. <a name="Picone2000"></a> Picone, J. M., Hedin, A. E., Drob, D .P., and Aikin, A. C. "NRLMSISE-00 empirical model of the atmosphere: Statistical comparisons and scientific issues".
+6. <a name="Picone2000"></a> Picone, J. M., Hedin, A. E., Drob, D .P., and Aikin, A. C. "NRLMSISE-00 empirical model of the atmosphere: Statistical comparisons and scientific issues".
 Journal of Geophysical Research: Space Physics, **107**(A12):15–1–16, 2002.
-6.  <a name="Meeus1998"></a>Meeus, J. "Astronomical Algorithms", 2nd Ed.
+7.  <a name="Meeus1998"></a>Meeus, J. "Astronomical Algorithms", 2nd Ed.
 Willmann-Bell, 1998.
-7.  <a name="Bau2015"></a>Baù, G., Bombardelli, C., Peláez, J., and Lorenzini, E. "Non-singular orbital elements for special perturbations in the two-body problem".
+8.  <a name="Bau2015"></a>Baù, G., Bombardelli, C., Peláez, J., and Lorenzini, E. "Non-singular orbital elements for special perturbations in the two-body problem".
 Monthly Notices of the Royal Astronomical Society **454**, pp. 2890-2908, 2015.
-8.  <a name="Radhakrishnan1993"></a> Radhakrishnan, K. and Hindmarsh, A. C. "Description and use of LSODE, the Livermore Solver for Ordinary Differential Equations".
+9.  <a name="Radhakrishnan1993"></a> Radhakrishnan, K. and Hindmarsh, A. C. "Description and use of LSODE, the Livermore Solver for Ordinary Differential Equations".
 NASA Reference Publication 1327, Lawrence Livermore National Laboratory Report UCRL-ID-113855, 1993.
-9.  <a name="Stiefel1971"></a> Stiefel E. G. and Scheifele G. "Linear and Regular Celestial Mechanics".
+10. <a name="Stiefel1971"></a> Stiefel E. G. and Scheifele G. "Linear and Regular Celestial Mechanics".
 Springer-Verlag New York Heidelberg Berlin, 1971.